neikhn/ktx-cdit/README.md

 2. The server will be running on `http://localhost:3000`.

 ## Folder Structure
-- **controllers/**: Contains controllers that handle requests and responses.
 - **models/**: Defines the data structure and interacts with the database.
 - **services/**: Implements business logic for handling operations.
+- **middleware/**: Contains middleware functions for authentication and authorization.
+- **controllers/**: Contains controllers that handle requests and responses.
 - **routes/**: Defines API endpoints and maps them to controllers.
 - **server.js**: The main entry point for the application.